EduardoHenriques/EduardoHenriques/README.md

 ### Hi there 👋

-I'm Eduardo Henriques, and I'm a Software Engineer from Portugal!
-I'm currently studying to get my Master's Degree.
-I'm specializing in data science and machine learning, though I am also passionate about System Administration.
+Hi!
+I'm Eduardo Henriques, a Software Engineer from Portugal, currently finishing my Master's in Data Science and Machine Learning.
+I'm also passionate about System Administration and back-end development.

+I've worked on building applications, automating ETL pipelines, managing databases, and creating dashboards.
+Right now, I'm especially focused on AI, cloud computing, and developing scalable backend systems.

 ### Tools, Libraries & Languages that I use/have used 🛠️